abrasive/shairport/README.md

 ```
 Choose `--with-systemd` or `--with-systemv` on the basis of the outcome.

-Here is an example, suitable for installations such as Ubuntu 15.10 and Raspbian Jessie that use `systemd`:
+Here is an example, suitable for installations that use `systemd`, such as Ubuntu 15.10 and Raspbian Jessie:

 `$ ./configure --with-alsa --with-avahi --with-ssl=openssl --with-metadata --with-soxr --with-systemd`

 * Omit the `--with-soxr` if the libsoxr library is not available.
-* For installation into a `systemv` system, replace the `--with-systemd` with `--with-systemv`.
+* For installation into a System V system, replace the `--with-systemd` with `--with-systemv`.

 Enter: